 But, the question is…how well do you really know your grandparents and your parents?
 Do you know what they loved to do when they were younger?
 Do you know their parent’s names and perhaps some stories about their grandparents?
 Do you know what they did for a living? for fun?
 Do you know their personality traits?
 Perhaps your daughter’s artistic talents came from a long line of artists?
 Or maybe a great grandmother painted a portrait that hangs on the walls of a famous person’s house today?
-Did you know that your great great grandparents were United Empire Loyalists and that they fought in the War of 1812?
-I didn’t know that particular fact until this past weekend, when I sat with my father and was conducting a MYstory Legacy Book interview with him.
+Did you know that your great-great grandparents were United Empire Loyalists and that they fought in the War of 1812?
+I didn’t know that particular fact until this past weekend when I sat with my father and was conducting an interview with him.
 I am finally getting around to it!

 Despite the fact that my parents live in Ottawa, a 4 3/4 hour drive from our home, we see them quite often and for extended periods of time.
 This has given our kids the chance to develop a wonderful relationship with them.
 I asked my kids once, what words come to mind when they think of Grandma and Grandpa.
 For Grandma, they said: warm, really loving, caring, and a great cook.
-For Grandpa, they said: sweet, kind, loving, lots of fun and a hunter.
+For Grandpa, they said: sweet, kind, loving, lots of fun, and a hunter.
 It is interesting how insightful they are.
 They really captured some key characteristics — no surprise because that is who they are…and their essence will never change.
-But last weekend, when they were visiting and we were all around the table for a Friday night dinner, the fact that my dad was retired came up.
-It is not that we haven’t spoken of it before on a couple of occasions, but I was curious to see if my daughter knew what grandpa did before he retired.
-My daughter said…”Hmmmm, I think he was a hunter!”
-We all had a great laugh.
-My father worked in the sales and project management of pre-fabricated homes.
-He has always hunted (on that we don’t see eye to eye, but he is respectful and not wasteful).

 Another idea is to give the gift of a lifetime.
-Get together with your family and give your parents or grandparents a gift certificate for a MYstory Legacy Book Select Package.
+Get together with your family and give your parents or grandparents a life storybook.
 A precious and priceless gift to them and your family for generations to come.
 It is that easy — all you have to do is give the gift and A Little Inspiration looks after the rest.
 You will not find me ‘selling’ my services in my blogs, but because, other than a special birthday or anniversary, this gift-giving holiday season may be the excuse and opportunity that you need to invest in something that will delight the recipient and all your family members.
 Your family will be grateful always.

 Happy Holidays!!
 And enjoy the stories and family history nuggets that come out of your saying, “Tell me a story about our family…” this holiday season.